DinoChiesa/Gemini-Function-Calling/README.md

 python3 ./test1-gemini-generate-content.py
 ```

 This is just an app using the REST API for Gemini.
+No tools involved.

 ## Run the function calling test